sltc2024/sltc2024.github.io/index.md

 ### Call for Workshop Proposals

 SLTC 2024 will host selected workshops on relevant topics.
-[Information on Submission](cfw).
+[Information on Submission](cfw) coming soon.

 ### Call for Extended Abstracts

 Papers are invited on all theoretical, practical and applied aspects of language technology, including natural language processing, computational linguistics, speech technology and neighbouring areas.
-Papers can describe completed or ongoing research, as well as practical applications of language technology, and may be combined with system demonstrations.[More Information](cfp).
+Papers can describe completed or ongoing research, as well as practical applications of language technology, and may be combined with system demonstrations.
+[More Information](cfp) coming soon.

 The conference does not publish any proceedings but accepted contributions will be made available on the conference web page as extended abstracts.
 Hence, it is possible to submit abstracts related to work that has been, or will be, published elsewhere, as long as this is compatible with the conditions of the respective publication channels.